finos/datahub/docs/synthetic-data-roadmap/synthetic-data-requirements-gathering.md

-# Synthetic Data Team Approach for Gathering Requirements
+# Synthetic Data Approach for Gathering Requirements

 1. Synthetic Data Requirements Obtained and Available in DataHub GitHub